ierezell/ExamAi/README.md

-# Projet_Detection_Fraude
+# ExamAi
-Trying to detect cheating on an exam with artificial intelligence.
+The goal is to monitor students passing exams and add some artificial intelligence to help teacher to keep an eye on students.